Samuel Wowoah

 Samuel Kwicompae Wowoah (born 17 June 1976) is a Swedish former professional footballer who played as a left back or left winger.

 Club career

-After playing youth football for IFK Lindesberg, Wowoah joined Örebro SK, he then played two years in lower divisions before joining Djurgårdens IF with which he won two Swedish Championships.
+After playing youth football for IFK Lindesberg, Wowoah joined Örebro SK, he then played two years in lower divisions.
+In 1999, from Motala AIF, he joined Djurgårdens IF with which he won two Swedish championships.
 He also played for Halmstads BK two seasons before moving to IFK Göteborg in 2005.
 He then left the club after the 2006 season.
 In January 2008 he rejoined Örebro SK.

 International career

 He played 11 games for the Sweden U19 team between 1993 and 1994.
 In March 2008, Wowoah was called up to Liberian national team, but never made an appearance for the team.